Manchester Hippodrome Theatre

 Architects: Frank Matcham

 Located in Manchester city centre.
 The Hippodrome Theatre was built on part of the site of Hengler’s Grand Cirque, which had opened in 1900.
 The Hippodrome Theatre was built for Sir Oswald Stoll as a multi-purpose theatre which enabled circus performances, variety theatre use (via a movable 54 feet wide proscenium), and water spectaculars (in a tank containing 70,000 gallons).
 It was designed by noted theatre architect Frank Matcham in a lavish Arabesque style.

 The Hippodrome Theatre opened on 26th December 1904 with a circus presentation, which included acrobats, performing dogs, elephants and high wire acts and the main attraction was “Tally-Ho!
 A Hunting Sensation in Four Acts”.
+Also on the opening programme were animated pictures projected from the Bioscope machine.
 It operated with the format of circus and water spectaculars for the first six years.

 The Hippodrome Theatre was demolished, but some sections were retained in the magnificent new Granada Theatre which was built on the site.
 Just days prior to its opening, Granada Theatres sold the building to the Gaumont British Theatres chain, and it opened as the Gaumont on 21st October 1935.

 The Gaumont too was demolished in 1990, and the site lay empty for many years until a multi-storey car park was built on the plot in the late-1990’s

 Just login to your account and subscribe to this theater.